 Here are 15 tips to help you avoid putting your personal and business data at risk while traveling:

 - Set up temporary email and cloud storage accounts.
 When it’s necessary to use a computer that doesn’t belong to you, work from these throwaway accounts.
-This is especially important if you plan to use hotel business center computers, which are obvious targets for malware, keystroke recording equipment, and other cyber attacks while traveling.
+This is especially important if you plan to use hotel business center computers, which are clear targets for malware, keystroke recording equipment, and other cyber attacks while traveling.

-- Leave the data home.
+- Leave personal data at home.
 Chances are, all your data is stored in the cloud.
 Before traveling, delete the local copy after disabling the sync feature on your laptop, so that there’s no important data left on your laptop.
 Make all your updates and edits on cloud-based copies while you’re away and re-enable the local cache when you return home.

 - Disable Bluetooth connectivity.
 If Bluetooth is left on, nearby assailants can connect to your phone and potentially hack into your device.